Atriumboks smal

 If you are not registered as being out of Denmark, your SU will be defined as a standard by your address, either living on your own or living with your parents.

-You can apply for up to 9 extra SU grants (klip) in connection with the birth of your child.
+You can apply for up to 9 extra SU grants portions in connection with becoming a parent.

-You can receive the extra grants in connection with the birth of your child whether you are an active student or not.
+You can receive the extra grant portions in connection with the birth/adoption of your child.

 If your question is related to the process of applying for equal status, repayment claims or disability supplement you can also contact The Danish Educational Support Board.